fleetdm/fleet/README.md

 fleetctl preview
 ```

+> Running into an error?
+Make sure you're not using `sudo` when you do `npm install`.

 A local copy of the Fleet server is now running at https://localhost:8412.
 The preview experience will start sample Linux hosts connected to this server.

 #### Your first query